owad/djangae-scaffold/README.md

+# Bugman app

-# Bugman - pick random devs for a weekly bugman duty
+pick random devs for a weekly bugman duty